tonghuikang/automatic-prompt-engineer/README.md

 # Automatic Prompt Engineering for classification

-Given only (text -> label), this notebook generates and optimizes system and user prompts.
+Given only (text:str, label:str), this [notebook](https://nbviewer.org/github/tonghuikang/automatic-prompt-engineer/blob/master/classification.ipynb) generates and optimizes system and user prompts.

 This is how classification is intended to be done.
 - (system prompt, user prompt prefix + text + user prompt suffix) -Haiku-> bot response -extract-> label